Troy, Ohio: Education

-Troy has a public library, a branch of the Troy-Miami County Public Library.
+Troy is home to the Hobart Institute of Welding Technology, founded in 1930.

+The Troy-Miami County Public Library has three locations in Troy: the main Troy Library, The Local History Library, and the Maker Lab.

 Media

-The city and surrounding area are served by a daily newspaper based in Troy, the Miami Valley Today in addition to WTJN-LP "POWER 107.1" 107.1 FM and online, at power1071.org including My Miami County.com.
+The city and surrounding area are served by a daily newspaper based in Troy, Miami Valley Today; the radio station WTJN-LP "POWER 107.1" 107.1 FM; and the magazine Troy Living.